 US online food retailers make a breakthrough

-Walmart: The world's largest retailer is experimenting relentlessy with technology in order to find the Holy Grail of retailing – a profitable online food business
+Walmart: The world's largest retailer is experimenting relentlessly with technology in order to find the Holy Grail of online retailing – a profitable food delivery business

 The old argument that there is an awful lot of chimney pots in Seoul and London won't rub.
 There are also quite a few in New York City, Los Angeles, Chicago etc., if one cares to count them.

 This year, however, and despite what Citizen Trump may say to the contrary, the coronavirus has hit the land of the free harder in terms of total infections and deaths than anywhere else on the planet.
 In most countries, home office, furlough and short-time work have created a sudden spike in demand for door-to-door delivery or click & collect in the stores.
 But e-commerce sales in the States have positively exploded.